Qualifications for Betterment Fund Grants

-We believe that every Maine resident is entitled to an education which equips him or her to lead a satisfying, productive and economically independent life and we are interested in funding broad-based major educational policy initiatives to that end.
+We believe that every Maine resident is entitled to an education which equips the individual to lead a satisfying, productive and economically independent life and we are interested in funding broad-based educational policy initiatives to that end.
 Please see “Health” and the Cross-Sector areas of “Early Childhood” and “Economic Development” for initiatives related to education in those areas.
 More particularly we fund:

-- Adult Education: We fund programs which increase the economic self sufficiency of Maine adults, especially those who have not completed education through or beyond grade 12.
-We have supported Community Financial Services adult financial literacy classes and Maine Development Foundation’s Employers’ Initiative.
+- Adult Education: Education programs which aim to increase the economic self-sufficiency of Maine adults, especially those who have not completed education through or beyond grade 12, and the skills to adjust successfully to changes in the Maine, national and worldwide economies.